andycroll/andycroll.com/_posts/2009/2009-06-02-my-first-hate-mail-from-wen-kole-singapore.markdown

 ---
 title: My First Hate Mail from Wen Kole, Singapore
 layout: post
-categories:
+categories: other
-  - life
-  - singapore
 redirect_from:
   - /2009/06/02/my-first-hate-mail-from-wen-kole-singapore/
+  - /life/singapore/my-first-hate-mail-from-wen-kole-singapore/
+image: '2009/my-first-hate-mail-from-wen-kole-singapore'
+imagealt: 'Pen and paper'
+imagecredit: 'Photo by [Álvaro Serrano](https://unsplash.com/photos/hjwKMkehBco) on Unsplash'
 ---

 Today brought my first piece of hate mail since I arrived in Singapore.
 I can't say I was expecting it, as Singaporeans of all ethnicities are extremely nice to foreigners.